How did a Lancashire manufacturer become the largest producer of toffee in the world?

 The highest-selling product was Everton Toffee, made with just sugar and butter.

-During the First World War a production line factory was built outside Southport.
+A production line factory was built outside Southport during the First World War.
 The firm was thus well-placed to cope with the post-war rise in demand for confectionery products.

-The next generation also joined the business; John Arthur Holland (1913 – 2001), was appointed manager of a new toffee factory on Virginia Street, Southport in 1927.
+The next generation also joined the business; John Arthur Holland Sr (1886 – 1962) was appointed manager of a new toffee factory on Virginia Street, Southport from 1927.
+John Arthur Holland was a cheerful and lively man.

 The firm traded as John Holland & Sons by 1932.

-J A Holland took over the firm from his father in 1936.
+John Arthur Holland took over the business from 1936.
 He relaunched Invalide Toffee, a discontinued brand that had been first introduced around 1900.
-Sales took off, aided by a confident new marketing slogan, “Best on Earth”.
+Sales grew, aided by a confident new marketing slogan, “Best on Earth”.

 A fire at the factory in 1940 caused an estimated £5,000 to £6,000 worth of damage.
 The works were out of use for three weeks, but Holland refused to leave staff out of work, and instead engaged them in the clean-up process.